edopica/expect_test/README.md

 - Tests serve triple duty as exploration tools, documentation, and regression guards
 - Seeing actual output is often more valuable than writing specific assertions

-## License

-MIT License - Use freely in your projects

 ## Contributing

 This is a standalone implementation inspired by the Jane Street article.
 Feel free to extend and adapt for your needs.